moiztanvir/Text-Summarization-of-PubMed-Articles-Using-Gemini-API/README.md

 ## Data Exploration and Preparation

+This all work has been done on Jupyter Notebook.
+Main libraries we used for data cleaning and preprocessing were pandas and nltk.

 ### 1. Loading the Dataset

 We use the PubMed Summarization dataset available on Hugging Face.
 This dataset contains pairs of PubMed articles and their summaries, which will be instrumental in training and evaluating our summarization model.
+For this you must have to install the dataset library of Python by using command: pip install datasets

 ### 2. Exploring the Dataset